Skip to content

 Shared-memory parallelism within a single process, used by several computational kernels.

-There is no global hybrid MPI–OpenMP model across the entire code base.
-MPI is currently implemented only in the retrieval code.
+There is no general hybrid MPI–OpenMP execution model across the full tool suite.
+MPI-specific runtime behavior is currently implemented only in the retrieval executable.

 MPI parallelization